Explore King's Lynn

 Frequently asked questions

-The Tuesday Market Place (one of England's finest medieval market squares), the Custom House (a magnificent 17th century waterfront building), the Hanseatic Warehouse, and a Norfolk port town of extraordinary mercantile heritage Roam surfaces the hidden gems that make King's Lynn worth exploring.
+King's Lynn is a place in Norfolk known for the Tuesday Market Place (one of England's finest medieval market squares), the Custom House (a magnificent 17th century waterfront building), the Hanseatic Warehouse, and a Norfolk port town of extraordinary mercantile heritage.
+King's Lynn was one of medieval England's most important ports — trading with the Hanseatic League across the North Sea.
+The population is around 47,000.

-Yes — Roam is live in King's Lynn and across Norfolk.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in King's Lynn and across Norfolk.
+It is available on iOS and Android.